aoxolotl/aoxolotl.github.io/index.md

 posts_limit: 0
 ---

-I am currently a Senior Software Engineer in the R&D department at *Reverie Language Technologies*, that is letting me explore all that I love about languages and linguistics.
+I am currently a Technical Lead, R&D at *Reverie Language Technologies*, that is letting me explore all that I love about languages and linguistics.
 I have previously enjoyed working on a range of projects in Computer Vision and Robotics in both industrial and academic setups.

 I completed my Bachelor's degree in Computer Science from BITS Pilani where I took up courses and projects related to Pattern Recognition, Machine Learning and Computer Graphics.
 Through my interships and work, I have had the opportunity to implement projects in these fields.
 Details about my [projects](#projects) and [experience](#experience) below.